Ejiro-Edwin/PYTHON_APPS/README.md

 pip install virtualenv

 pip install virtualenvwrapper

-Then i navigated to my Desktop Directory using the windows command prompt in which i created my Helloworld folder Using :
+Then i navigated to my Desktop Directory using the windows command prompt in which i created my Helloworld folder Using:

 mkdir Hello World

 cd Hello World